 Mark Redhead is Head of Strategy and Planning at the Royal Free London NHS Foundation Trust.
 He took part in the Top Manager Programme (TMP) in 2016.
-As we launch a new scheme for TMP alumni, Mark talks to us about his experience of the programme and how he is applying what he learned to his work.
+Mark talks to us about his experience of the programme and how he is applying what he learned to his work.

 Why did you apply for the Top Manager Programme?